-This course is a supervised experience in a business firm or nonprofit organization combining practical experience with classroom studies.
+This course is a supervised experience in a business firm or nonprofit organization combining practical experience with classroom studies and preparation of organizational chart, job description, journal, and a portfolio.
 It requires 240 hours of work experience.
 Prerequisites: Junior or Senior business administration majors only and approval of SBA Director.